mknxio/inspiremail/README.md

 # InspireMail

-An intelligent WYSIWYG web email creator which offers you a clean & valid HTML code.
+An intelligent WYSIWYG web email creator that generates for you an email-compliant HTML code.